b51379808-boop/Go-Kart-Telemetry-Safety-System/README.md

 ---

 ## Why I Built It
-Overheating can prove dangerous to the driver, I wanted to ensure the safety of not only myself when driving, but anyone else riding the go-kart.
-Furthermore, I wanted to the ensure the optimization of the go kart through calculating slip
+I wanted to understand how the machine behaved rather than relying only on intuition while driving it.
+I also wanted to ensure that while driving my go-kart I was safe.
 ---

 ## What Problem It Solves